 Beyond just your travel needs, if you do any work that pays you in U.S. funds, you’ll be charged to exchange that into Canadian funds – and if you travelled to the U.S. soon after and needed that money, you’d be charged again to change it back!
 So, if you find yourself dealing with U.S. dollars on even a semi-regular basis, it may be time to look at U.S. chequing accounts.
 Here’s why.

 What is a U.S. chequing account?

-A U.S. chequing account is simply a chequing account that allows you to deposit and withdraw U.S. funds.
+A U.S. chequing account (referred to as a checking account in America) is simply a chequing account that allows you to deposit and withdraw U.S. funds.
 Because you want to keep the U.S. funds on hand, there’s no need to convert it to Canadian funds or pay the currency exchange rates to do so.
 With this type of chequing account, you’ll have access to your U.S. funds whenever you need them.